-(a) Proctors.
+- (a).
+Proctors.
 All final examinations are proctored by independent proctors.
 All proctors receive instructions that must be followed during each examination.
-Failure to follow instructions given by a proctor is a violation of the Code of Student Responsibility.
+Failure to follow instructions given by a proctor is a violation of the Code of Student Responsibility. - (b).
+Examinations.

-- (b) Examinations.
 Students certify compliance with all the requirements of the provisions of the Code of Student Responsibility on all in-school and take-home examinations by submitting such examinations.
-The Code of Student Responsibility requires that any student having information relating to any incident of academic dishonesty report that information promptly after completing the examination.
-Failure to report a known incident of academic dishonesty occurring during a final examination is itself a violation of the Code of Student Responsibility that may lead to dismissal of the student from the Law School. - (c) Examination Cover Sheet.
+The Code of Student Responsibility states that any student having information relating to any incident of academic dishonesty should report that information promptly after completing the examination. - (c).
+Examination Cover Sheet.
 The Certificate of Compliance with the Code of Student Responsibility is the standard cover sheet used in all final examinations.
 This cover sheet states that each student, by sitting for and submitting the examination, certifies compliance with all requirements of the Code of Student Responsibility.

 When a student fails a required course, the "F" is recorded and becomes a part of the grade point and grade point average calculations.
 The student must repeat the course and obtain a passing grade.
-The grade for a repeated course is recorded and used in the calculation of grade points and grade point average.
+The grade for a repeated course is also recorded and also used in the calculation of grade points and grade point average.